ultrabug/py3status/doc/README.md

 This will show `artist - title` if artist is present, `title` if title but no artist, and `file` if file is present but not artist or title.

-__safe_format(format_string, param_dict, advanced_format=False)__

-Perform a safe formatting of a string.
-Using format fails if the format string contains placeholders which are missing.
-Since these can be set by the user it is possible that they add unsupported items.
-This function will show missing placeholders so that modules do not crash hard.
-If `advanced_format` is `True` then `parse_format()` will be used.

 __check_commands(cmd_list)__